Ultrasound Initiative - Frequently asked Questions

 Our council hasn’t raised our half of the cost but will have it by the time our request is approved.
 Is that okay?

-Half of the ultrasound’s cost must be raised before the state deputy approves and signs your application and submits it to the Supreme Council office.
+Half of the ultrasound machine’s cost must be raised before the state deputy approves and signs your application and submits it to the Supreme Council office.

-The status of the Knights of Columbus as a 501(c)(8) Fraternal Benefit Society under the Internal Revenue Code means that contributions to it are generally not deductible by the donor.
+In the United States, the status of the Knights of Columbus as a 501(c)(8) Fraternal Benefit Society under the Internal Revenue Code means that contributions to it are generally NOT deductible by the donor.
 However, there is a limited exception to this rule known as "pass-through charitable fund-raising".

-The council collecting and passing through the donations would track the donor names, addresses, and amounts given and provide that to the recipient charity.
-The charity would then issue the receipt.
+The council collecting and passing through the donations would track the donor names, addresses, and amounts given and provide that information to the recipient charity.
+The charity, in this case, the PCC, would then issue the receipt.

-IRS publication 557, available online, has more information on these rules if you are interested.
+IRS publication 557, available online, has more information on these rules.
 Information on pass-through charitable fundraising is also available on the Knights of Columbus website under For Officers/Reports Online/Support Materials/Form 990 information.

-Donors should always check with their own tax attorney and accountant, as individual situations may vary.
+Donors in both the United States and Canada should always check with their own tax attorney and accountant, as individual situations may vary.

 We want the matching funds payable to the ultrasound machine company.
 Is that permissible?

-No. The check will be made payable to a 501(c)3 charitable organization, either the PCC, or a charity organization affiliated with your State Council.
-The recipient charitable organization's federal tax ID number (Employer Identification Number (EIN) in the United States or the Refistered Charitable Donation # in Canada) should be included on the application.
+No. The purchase should be made by the PCC, not by the Knights of Columbus.
+The Supreme Council’s check will be made payable in the United States to a 501(c)3 charitable organization, usually, either the PCC, or a charity organization affiliated with your State Council.
+In Canada, the PCC, which must be a registered charity authorized to perform limited medical services, should make the purchase.
+The recipient charitable organization’s federal tax ID number, Employer Identification Number (EIN), in the United States, or the Registered Charitable Donation number in Canada, should be included on the application.

 How long will it take to receive the matching funds check?

-Once an Ultrasound Initiative application (#4886) is signed by the state deputy, submitted to the Supreme Council office for matching funds, and then determined to be complete, it usually takes approximately three to six weeks for approval and mailing of the check.
+Once an Ultrasound Initiative application (Form #4886) (available at www.kofc.org/ultrasound) is completed, signed by the state deputy, submitted to the Supreme Council office for matching funds, and then determined to be complete, it usually takes approximately three to six weeks for approval and mailing of the check.
 Notification will be by mail.
 You are asked not to schedule any delivery, dedication or ribbon-cutting ceremony before notification.